Should You Tip on the Subtotal or Total?

 The Standard Practice: Tip on Subtotal

-The widely accepted standard in the United States is to tip on the subtotal (pre-tax amount).
-This means you calculate your tip percentage based on the cost of food and service before taxes are added.
+The widely accepted standard in the United States is to tip on the subtotal, meaning the pre-tax amount.
+Tips are calculated based on the cost of food and service before taxes are added.

 Subtotal (food & drinks):